kengorab/personal-site/content/article/writing-snake-in-kotlin-js-0.md

 So, using Kotlin and Kotlinx.html, let's try to write the game Snake and run it in the browser.
 All of the code will be available on my github, and there will be a tag for steps along the way, in case you wanted to try it for yourself.

+If you want to check out the final result and play the game for yourself, [check it out](/projects/snake-kotlin-js)!

-This is going to be a multi-part article, so let's get started! 🐍🐍🐍
+This is going to be a multi-part article, so let's get started!

+🐍🐍🐍

 # Step 0: Project Setup